Table of Contents

 And after the baptism, John announced to all, “Behold!
 The Lamb of God who takes away the sin of the world!
 This is He of whom I said, ‘After me comes a Man who is preferred before me, for He was before me.’
 I did not know Him; but that He should be revealed to Israel, therefore I came baptizing with water” (John 1:29-31).

 Jesus’ baptism was an example for the sinner to receive not only forgiveness but also cleansing.
 His baptism symbolized the sinner’s death and resurrection to the newness of life (2 Corinthians 5:21).
-The sinner’s sins were counted to Christ, as if they were His, so His righteousness is reckoned to him as if it was his.
+The sinner’s sins were counted to Christ, as if they were His, so Christ’s righteousness is reckoned to the sinner as if it was his.

-And finally, at the baptism of Jesus, there was a revelation of the unity of the Godhead in their saving work on behalf humanity “When He had been baptized, Jesus came up immediately from the water; and behold, the heavens were opened to Him, and He saw the Spirit of God descending like a dove and alighting upon Him.
+And finally, at the baptism of Jesus, there was a revelation of the unity of the Godhead in their saving work on behalf humanity.
+“When He had been baptized, Jesus came up immediately from the water; and behold, the heavens were opened to Him, and He saw the Spirit of God descending like a dove and alighting upon Him.
 And suddenly a voice came from heaven, saying, “This is My beloved Son, in whom I am well pleased” (Matthew 3:16,17).
 The Father loves the world (Ephesians 1:4).
-He sends His Son to save them (Luke 19:10).
-And the Spirit convicts of sin (John 16:8) and draws the believer to the Father through the Son.
+He sends His Son to save it (Luke 19:10).
+And the Spirit convicts of sin (John 16:8) and draws the believers to the Father through the Son.

 Check out our Bible Answers page for more information on a variety of topics.